Gàidhlig|English

 Office locations

-Stòrlann's head office is located at Cromwell Street Quay in Stornoway, Isle of Lewis where the Chief Executive, Administrative staff, Project Officers, gaelic-on-line and An Seotal are all based.
+Stòrlann's head office is located at An Tosgan in Stornoway, Isle of Lewis where the Chief Executive, Administrative staff, Project Officers, and An Seotal are all based.
 There are other staff in Inverness, Portree and Benbecula.

 Graphic : Layout Device

-Donald John also produces a number of primary school projects including phonic resources, GLPS (Gaelic Learners in the Primary School) and multi-media resources for white boards such as Taigh Lachaidh (Lachie's House) and Kar2ouche.
-Donald John came to Stòrlann from BBC Craoladh nan Gàidheal in Glasgow where he worked on children's programmes.
+Donald John is Head of Projects and came to Stòrlann from BBC Craoladh nan Gàidheal in Glasgow where he worked on children's programmes.

 Margaret MacLean, Office Manager